-Environmental Accounting in Fiscal 2015
+Environmental Accounting in Fiscal 2016

 The NTT Communications Group tabulates its environmental conservation costs (categories corresponding to business activities) and the economic benefit derived from its environmental conservation activities (real financial impact) in line with Environmental Accounting Guidelines 2005, issued by the Ministry of the Environment, and NTT Group Environmental Accounting Guidelines.

-The environmental conservation cost in fiscal 2015 declined by approximately ¥1.12 billion year on year to ¥1.91 billion, consisting of around ¥0.7 billion in investments and about ¥1.21 billion in expenses, owing to the completion of investment plans for the building out of systems to reduce air conditioner electricity usage.
+The environmental conservation cost in fiscal 2016 declined by approximately ¥0.21 billion year on year to ¥2.11 billion, consisting of around ¥1.02 billion in investments and about ¥1.08 billion in expenses.
+This was mainly due to an increase in investment in high-performance air-conditioning equipment.

-On the other hand, the economic benefit derived from environmental conservation in fiscal 2015 decreased by approximately ¥0.87 billion from the previous fiscal year to ¥1.71 billion.
-Equipment re-use had the effect of reducing the cost of new purchases by around 70% compared with the previous year.
+On the other hand, the economic benefit derived from environmental conservation in fiscal 2016 was ¥1.72 billion, almost the same as the previous fiscal year.